inpho/inphobox/README.md

 due to an Access-Control-Allow-Origin error.
 If you host the page on Mypage or another hosting service it should work.
 Contact Jaimie (IU name: jammurdo) if you get stuck on this.

+Use Google, borrow code, cite your sources.
+Thousands of people have dealt with accessing query strings in Javascript, for example.